 DVD can be purchased through www.pranamaya.com or you may borrow from Padma Yoga library.

 If you pay the discounted "Early-Bird" Special price of $2175 at the time of registration, your required curriculum books are included as an additional bonus.

 Second Special Offer:

 A $475.00 deposit (non-refundable) is required at the time of registration.
 If you plan to pay the discounted "Early - Bird special.
-The balance of $1600.00 must be paid by July 15th.
+The balance of $1600.00 must be paid by January 15th.
+Books not included.